 Too often you just do what you always do because that’s how you’ve always done it.
 This is’t good enough any more.
 It’s why so many people have trouble with building quality relationships.
 You struggle with your thoughts and feelings and then you wonder why you lose touch with friends.
+They are afraid of digging deep because of past fears.

 I didn’t have a serious relationship until my wife, because I had always been afraid to love and be loved.
 Until I was 27 years old I was afraid of love.
 I didn’t want to give my heart to someone and have it broken.
 I was afraid of the pain that might happen if other girlfriends broke up with me.
 It was only with my wife that I felt bold enough to declare my love to her.
 But why?
 Why had I always been so afraid?